Table of Contents

 How to lower your rates if you have bad credit

-The best way to lower your insurance rates if you have bad credit is simply to work on improving your credit score.
+The best way to lower your insurance rates if you have bad credit is to work on improving your credit score.
 Your credit score helps lenders determine how likely you are to repay debt.

 Making on-time payments: Making your credit payments on time is one of the best ways to improve your credit, as payment history is the biggest factor in your credit history.
 It accounts for 35% of your FICO Score.